Replacing The Harbor Tree

 The right of way will become the launching spot for The Sugar River Heritage Trail which is an already established public pedestrian easement all along the Sugar River from the harbor down to Route 11.
 A capital campaign is coming soon!
 Keep your eye on Wild Goose Country Store for more information.

-Based on the recent Charrette by PlanNH, a committee has been formed to work on the recommended improvements to the overall Riverwalk from the Sunapee Harbor tree down to the information booth at Route 11 and Main St and back.
+Based on the recent Charrette by PlanNH, a committee has been formed to work on the recommended improvements to the overall trail from the Sunapee Harbor tree down to the information booth at Route 11 and Main St and back.
 Spearheaded by the Sunapee Heritage Alliance and the Sunapee Harbor Riverway Corporation (SHRC), the goal is to raise funds for a comprehensive plan for future vegetation and appreciation of this invaluable historic resource of Sunapee’s manufacturing and tourism economies.
 All the envisioned improvements will be made possible by public access easements.

 The Lake Sunapee Protective Association will provide needed technical assistance for proper land management, The Town of Sunapee will look to manage its property along the river from High Street to the Route 11 information booth, and The Sunapee Heritage Alliance will accept donations and provide accounting and administration for the project at: